philip-brohan/offline_assimilation/docs/da_for_ds.rst

 Meteorological Data Assimilation for Data Scientists
 ====================================================

-Suppose we have an uncertain estimate of the weather (MSLP) at some point in the past, perhaps :doc:`from a reanalysis <reanalysis_and_uncertainty>`, and then we get some new information, in the form of a station observation from that date and time.
+Suppose we have an :doc:`uncertain estimate <representing_uncertainty/representing_uncertainty>` of the weather (the mean-sea-level pressure (MSLP) field) at some point in the past, perhaps from a reanalysis, and then we get some new information, in the form of a station observation from that date and time.
 How can we use that new station observation to improve the MSLP estimate?

 |